bestwebsoft/Reddish-wp-theme/readme.txt

 = 1.1 =
 Replaced code for EASYFADER slider with our own code located in 'script.js' file.
 Replaced all 'is_home' conditional tags in theme files with 'is_front_page' conditional tags.
 Changed 'reddish_scripts_styles' function to enqueue scripts and styles only on the front end.

+= 1.2 =
+We updated all functionality for wordpress 3.9.
+We fixed a bug for displaying custom header without header text in IE8.